TradeSkillMaster/LibTSMCore/README.md

 ## Basic Usage

 To use LibTSMCore, add LibTSMCore.xml to your .toc (or equivalent XML) and the `LibTSMCore` namespace will be added to your local addon table.
-General convention is to define the compoent within a discrete top-level file which is loaded first:
+General convention is to define a compoent within a discrete top-level file which is loaded first:

 ```lua